HIV/AIDS in Latin America: History

 The first documented reporting of what would come to be known as HIV/AIDS happened in June 1981.
 In September 1982, AIDS is given its name and a case definition for the very first time.
 Specific details on the origin of HIV/AIDS in Latin America are lacking, but in 1983, the first known HIV cases in Latin America were confirmed in Mexico and Haiti in the form of the HIV-1.
-Blood screening in Mexico was scare in the early 1990s, which contributed to 63% of female AIDS cases stemming from blood transfusions.
+Blood screening in Mexico was scarce in the early 1990s, which contributed to 63% of female AIDS cases stemming from blood transfusions.

 Prevention of HIV/AIDS infections

 In order to prevent and slow the transmission rates within the Latin American population public health initiatives need to target vulnerable populations.
 Providing treatment, education, and health services that are stigma-free and accessible to vulnerable populations is key to combating the prevalence of HIV/AIDS in Latin America.
 Another common barrier in accessing health services among transgender women is a mistrust of the health system as a whole from past discrimination towards this community within the health system.